umangaabeysinghe/Hotel-Revenue/README.md

 # Insights

-As we can see in the above line chart revenue is increasing for both hotel types.
+* As we can see in the above line chart revenue is increasing for both hotel types.Total revenue is higher for city hotel than resort hotel.

   In city hotel there are sudden revenue increases in 30th of september in 2018,2nd of january in 2019 and 30th of september in 2019.
   In resort hotel we can see two sudden changes from 7th july to 2nd octomber in 2018 and from 30th july to 15th september in 2019.

   For both hotel types we can see a sudden decrease around september 2020.We can assume that's becauseof covid-19 pandemic.

+* According to table it's not really growing the parking percentages.So we don't  have enough evidence to determine whether we should increase the parking space.